astrolavos1998/AstroSuite-DCS/README.md

 	* Add Dark and Light Theme.

 ### Update 02.01.2026
-* RADIO MENU CREATOR 2 - DCS v.2.19
+* RADIO MENU CREATOR 2 - DCS
+	* New version v.2.19.
 	* Fixed if it doesn't have a main menu or submenu to show the radio menu code correctly.
 	* Added the ability to redo/undo up to 10 times forward/backward.